ibm-cloud-docs/containers/cs_apps.md

     ```
     {: screen}

-6.  {: #cs_apps_volume_mount}To mount the persistent volume claim to your pod, create a configuration script.
+6.  {: #cs_apps_volume_mount}To mount the persistent volume claim to your pod, create a configuration file.
 Save the configuration as a `.yaml` file.

     ```
     apiVersion: v1